 The words weighed heavily in Jiang Cheng.
 He sat by Lan Wangji that night as the man played the guqin, watching blue light surround them, feeling it brush his skin coolly.
-Like this the scent of sandalwood almost vanished from the air around the Lan sect heir; instead, he seemed to smell like his brother.
+Like this the scent of sandalwood almost vanished from the air around the Lan sect heir; instead, he seemed to smell like his brother Lan Xichen, river-like and frosty.
 When the man finished his song and told Jiang Cheng that the dead had not heard of a Wei Wuxian joining them, Jiang Cheng realized that his nails had bitten his palms till he bled.

 Lan Wangji sent him to Gusu with one of the two junior cultivators accompanying him.
 He told Jiang Cheng that he would stay behind and look for Wei Wuxian.
 Jiang Cheng wanted to protest—he wanted to bark at Lan Wangji that he remembered his promise, that he would never again allow him to be in Wei Wuxian’s presence—but then, he remembered his own words to Wei Wuxian.
 His own baseless and crude accusations upon what he glimpsed to be one of Wei Wuxian’s worst fears.

 How dare he now put himself in the way of Lan Wangji saving Wei Wuxian again?
 Jiang Cheng had not been the one to kill the Xuanwu of Slaughter who had swallowed Wei Wuxian whole.
-He had not been the one to save him from drowning, or the one who had sat with his back turned away has heat slowly consumed him.
+He had not been the one to save him from drowning, or the one who had sat with his back turned away as fever slowly consumed him.

-Jiang Cheng had been the one who ran away and left his clan’s omega behind.
+Jiang Cheng had been the one who ran away and left his clan’s kunze behind.

 So to Gusu he went with a very heavy heart.
 In Gusu he stayed in the weeks that followed, waiting for word of his sister, for word of Wei Wuxian.
 He found one of the two when delegations arrived from all over the country, clan banners held high in shades of gold, green, white.